NĪTI

 System Nīti

-You who would be ruler of systems, listen first to the politics of life.
-In courts, a whisper kills kingdoms; in markets, a slow leak bankrupts treasuries.
-The state that forgets its walls falls; the software that forgets its contracts collapses.
 Systems are small republics — they have ministers (processes), spies (telemetry), treasuries (resources), borders (APIs), traitors (bugs) and heirs (maintenance teams).
 Design your system as a wise king designs a realm: with foresight, with ruthless priorities, and with the humility to expect betrayal.

 If you read no further than this opening, remember this like a campaign order: build so that your system survives the crisis you cannot imagine.
-For those who survive past these opening salvos, I will now strip ceremony and hand you the doctrine, the field-manual, the step-by-step war-plan for constructing systems that endure.

-Sutra: A throne without cause is empty — a system without clear intent is fragile.
+A throne without cause is empty — a system without clear intent is fragile.

-2. Write down the non-negotiables.
+Write down the non-negotiables.
 Not "nice-to-haves."
 Not "maybe-laters."
 The list that follows these three questions becomes your acceptance criteria and boundary for trade-offs.

-3. Quantify everything.
+Quantify everything.
 "Fast" becomes p95 < 100ms; "reliable" becomes availability 99.95%; "cheap" becomes $X per 1M requests.
 Numbers make politics into engineering.

-• Business intent documented (one paragraph)
+• Business intent documented in one paragraph

-• Primary users & flows mapped
+• Primary users & flows mapped and validated

 • Success metrics (SLOs) defined with error budget